mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Available in Enterprise Edition E20*.

 **True**: New users must accept custom terms of service before accessing any Mattermost teams on desktop or web.
 Existing users must accept them after login or a page refresh.
-Users on mobile do not have to accept the terms of service with mobile support scheduled for an upcoming release.
+Users on mobile will not be presented with the custom Terms of Services.
+Mobile support is scheduled for an upcoming release.

 **False**: During account creation or login, users can review terms of service included via **System Console > Legal and Support > Terms of Service link**.